-- The intake butterfly is properly attached. - No trace of wear on the drive pulley (on engine). - Check inner and outer condition of the drive belts and check that no foreign objects can obstruct them. - Check the tension of the belts.
+- No trace of wear on the drive pulley (on engine). - Check inner and outer condition of the drive belts and check that no foreign objects can obstruct them. - > Check position of the clams on the engine mount. - Check the good position of the sparkplugs caps. - > Check the tension of the belts.